richterlaurent/Labyrinthe/README.md

 ---- Labyrinthe ------
 ---------------------

-Project by Laurent Richter
+Project by Laurent Richter.
-Initiated by OpenClassRooms
+Initiated by OpenClassRooms.

-This is a Labyrinthe Game based on .txt maps placed in the 'maps' folder.
+This is a Labyrinthe Game based on .txt maps (placed in the 'cartes' folder.

-The whole code is in the 'sources' folder actually.
+The whole code is in the 'labyrinthes' folder actually.

 If you have any suggestion, do not hesitate tu disturb myself.